bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/stencil-cli-options-and-commands.md

 <!-- theme: warning -->
 > #### Authentication errors
 > If you receive an `Unauthorized, please use a valid username/token` error, authentication has failed.
 Make sure the API token you supplied is correct.
-For more information on creating store API accounts and generating tokens, see [Obtaining Store API Credentials](/stencil-docs/installing-stencil-cli/live-previewing-a-theme#step-3-serve-live-preview).
+For more information on creating store-level API accounts and generating tokens, see [Creating Store-level API Accounts for Stencil](/stencil-docs/installing-stencil-cli/live-previewing-a-theme#creating-store-level-api-accounts-for-stencil).

 ## stencil bundle